GITJOHN321/Portfolio/README.md

 # Portfolio
-This project  is a personal portfolio made in react and tawilwind css, using vite
+This is a project to deploy my personal website, made with:
+React Js and Tailwind as main libraries in the front-end.